-China Lashes out at Hong Kong Protest Targeting its Office
+China Lashes Out at Hong Kong Protest Targeting Its Office

-The official People's Daily newspaper, in a front-page commentary headlined "Central Authority Cannot be Challenged,'' called the protesters' actions "intolerable.''
+HONG KONG - The official People's Daily newspaper, in a front-page commentary headlined `”Central Authority Cannot be Challenged,'' called the protesters' actions “intolerable.”

 One group of protesters targeted China's liaison office on Sunday night after more than 100,000 people marched through the city to demand democracy and an investigation into the use of force by police to disperse crowds at earlier protests.